 The limited information that is in the public domain on China's interpretation of Article 121(3) - specifically its argument on Japan's Okinotorishima - indicates that the islands on Scarborough Shoal are captured by that interpretation of Article 121(3).
-That limited information does not allow making a meaningful assessment of the implications of the interpretation China has offered in relation to islands in the South China that are not similar in size to these features.
+That limited information does not allow making a meaningful assessment of the implications of the interpretation China has offered for other islands in the South China that are not similar in size to these features.

 China and other States also differ about the regime of straight baselines.
 While other States argue that the UNCLOS creates a comprehensive regime, China submits that there are separate rules for dependent archipelagos of continental states in customary international law that supplement the rules of the Convention.
 The report concludes that the UNCLOS contains a comprehensive regime and that the rules of customary law and the Convention are equivalent.
-State practice in relation to dependent archipelagos of continental states does not point to the genesis of an additional rules of customary law.
+State practice in relation to dependent archipelagos of continental states does not point to the genesis of an additional rule of customary law.
 The report also considers the straight baseline claims of China and other States in the South China Sea.
 It is among others concluded that the straight baselines that China has established along the Paracel Islands and Scarborough Shoal are not in accordance with international law.
 A similar conclusion applies to certain baselines of Malaysia and Viet Nam.

 The present section also highlights the importance of the Chinese positions on entitlements of islands and straight baselines for the extent of China's maritime zones in the South China Sea under a scenario where the disputes over sovereignty over all of these islands were to be settled in its favor.
-Where the islands are included in straight baselines, the waters inside these straight baselines would be part of China's internal waters and its territorial sea would be measured from these straight baselines.
-The area beyond the 200-nautical-mile limit of the coasts surrounding the South China Sea would be part of the continental shelf and exclusive economic zone of the islands under this scenario.
+Under a scenario where the islands are included in straight baselines, the waters inside these straight baselines would be part of China's internal waters and its territorial sea would be measured from these straight baselines.
+Under this scenario, the area beyond the 200nautical-mile limit of the coasts surrounding the South China Sea would be part of the continental shelf and exclusive economic zone of the islands.
 The extent of this area is significantly larger as compared to a scenario assuming Chinese sovereignty applying the law of the sea as contained in the UNCLOS.
 Individual features on Scarborough Shoal and the Spratly Islands would be enclaved in a territorial sea inside the exclusive economic zone and continental shelf of other coastal States.
-The situation is slightly more complex in relation to the Paracel Islands as there is no authoritative ruling on their entitlements under Article 121 of the UNCLOS.
+An assessment is more complex in relation to the Paracel Islands as there is no authoritative ruling on their entitlements under Article 121 of the UNCLOS.
 If they were found to be fully entitled islands, their continental shelf and exclusive economic zone would in any case include the area that is beyond the 200-nautical-mile limit of the coasts surrounding the South China Sea.
-Within 200 nautical miles they would probably get limited to no weight in a delimitation in relation to Viet Nam under this hypothetical scenario of Chinese sovereignty if the substantive rules of maritime delimitation law were to be applied.
+Under the hypothetical scenario of Chinese sovereignty they would probably receive limited to no weight in a delimitation in relation to Viet Nam within 200 nautical miles if the substantive rules of maritime delimitation law were to be applied.